How to Make Your Home a Sanctuary

 Let's face it, living in the confines of your home is odd.
 Strange.
 Confining.
 Defining?
-Though you may love your home, being restricted to it 24/7 (or part thereof) isn't something you've likely planned for.
+Though you may love your home, being restricted to it in this current climate isn't something you've likely planned for.
 Ever.

 My husband, three kids and I live in a terrace house in heritage listed suburb in Sydney.
 It's is a lifestyle choice, and one that my husband and I made many years ago.
 We gave up space at home, a pool and a huge backyard, for a beautiful neighbourhood filled with shops, cafes, pubs and restaurants.
 A short bus ride into the city and a short walk to the harbour.
 Urban life at its best.
 Our kids love their urban upbringing; we know all our neighbours and the community spirit is second to none.

-However, the last two weeks have seen our inner city freedoms taken away and our limited space at home is feeling smaller by the minute.
+However, due to COVID we've have seen our inner city freedoms taken away and our limited space at home is feeling smaller by the minute.
 Sound familiar?

 My first area of focus was our car space (we don't have a backyard given our inner city location).
 The goal was to turn it into an urban Moroccan Oasis.
 We'd thankfully spent the last 6 months building a barbecue, bench seating and collecting some garden plants, but the space was still being used to park our car.
 I decided two weeks ago that I wanted a pleasant space for the kids to play, do their artwork, relax and get some fresh air.
 I invested in a hammock from Temple & Webster, two outdoor mats from OPUS and two chairs from Matt Blatt.
 Coupled with an existing bean bag and some kiddie chairs and our space has come alive.

 Simple Ways to Make Your Home into Your Sanctuary